o3de/o3de-extras/Gems/ROS2/docs/guides/ros2-gem.md

 ### Supported Platforms and versions

-The Gem is currently Linux-only and is being tested with ROS 2 Galactic and Ubuntu 20.04.
+The Gem is currently Linux-only and is being tested with ROS 2 Humble on Ubuntu 22.04 as well as ROS 2 Galactic with Ubuntu 20.04.

 It is intended to support any modern ROS 2 version, following these priorities:
 - The most recent LTS version (e.g. in June 2022, [ROS 2 Humble](https://docs.ros.org/en/humble/Installation.html)).